PERSONAL DEVELOPMENT GROUP

 anxious that you will judge me.”

-This feedback about members’ effect on other people is hard to come by.
-Friends, family and acquaintances are rarely so direct, preferring either to avoid unpleasant conversations, or relying on unhelpful habits of criticism and blame.
-Even individual therapists may struggle with sharing a perspective that is difficult and uncomfortable for their clients to hear.
 Group provides a rare opportunity for members to come to understand themselves and to discover new ways of being.
-Members learn to access and express their own emotions and to comprehend and respond to the emotions of other people.
+Members learn to access and express their own emotions and to comprehend and respond effectively to the emotions of other people.
 They discover how they might sabotage relationships and explore how to create and sustain intimacy, to ask for what they need, and to receive it.

 Joining Group is a commitment and an investment.
 It is not a support group, though it can be deeply supportive.
 It is not for the faint of heart, though it can be heartwarming.

-Jacob Winkler provides Group Therapy at IPG.
+Jacob Winkler provides Individual, Family, Couples and Group Therapy at IPG.
 He received his Master’s in Social Work from Rutgers University and has pursued training at the C.G.
 Jung Institute of New York, the Center for Group Studies and in Somatic Experiencing.
-Mr. Winkler also runs the Group Therapy program at the Blanton-Peale Counseling Center in Manhattan, where he has worked with adults of all ages struggling with anxiety, depression, social phobia, difficulties with aggression and problems with intimacy and relationships.
-Mr. Winkler maintains a regular blogpost all about group therapy- GroupTherapyNJ.
+Mr. Winkler maintains a regular blog about group therapy- GroupTherapyNJ.

-Please contact Jacob Winkler, LCSW, to arrange a consultation.
+Please contact Jacob Winkler, LCSW, CGP to arrange a consultation.